 U.S. surplus lines carriers are typically domiciled in one state, where they are “admitted” or “authorized” as a surplus lines carrier and they receive a certificate of authority; however, they do not actually write business in that state, rather they “export” surplus lines coverage to another state, generally the home state of the insured.
 Although it is generally true that a surplus line carrier cannot write surplus lines business in their state of domicile, some states are changing laws that allow surplus lines carriers to do so as a Domestic Surplus Lines Insurance company (DSLI).
 In order to write surplus lines risks in their domiciliary state, a carrier must be approved or admitted in that state as a DSLI, meaning just because the state has a DSLI law, does not mean they may automatically write surplus lines business in that state.
 Carriers must take specific action, and that state must actually have a DSLI provision in their insurance code.
 Historically, if a surplus lines carrier does not have status as a DSLI they often will have two separate corporate entities domiciled in two separate states to allow them to export surplus lines coverage to all states where they are eligible to do business.

-To date, sixteen states have authorized DSLIs, and the numbers of states considering it continues to grow.
-Currently, the following states have implemented DSLI laws: Arizona, Arkansas, Connecticut, Delaware, Georgia, Illinois, Louisiana, Missouri, New Hampshire, New Jersey, North Carolina, North Dakota, Oklahoma, Ohio, Texas, Virginia and Wisconsin.
+To date, 21 have authorized DSLIs, and the numbers of states considering it continues to grow.
+Currently, the following states have implemented DSLI laws: Arizona, Arkansas, Connecticut, Delaware, Georgia, Illinois, Iowa, Louisiana, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, North Dakota, Oklahoma, Ohio, South Carolina, Texas, Virginia and Wisconsin.